-Initiatives Responsible Timeline Evidence/Metrics 5-1A: Establish a plan and timeline with items required to be accomplished as we prepare for our next bond vote (May, Aug. or Nov., 2017) Board & Monte February 2017 Written document consisting of bond timeline, created and approved by the SB.
+5-14 A: Establish a plan and timeline with items required to be accomplished as we prepare for our next bond vote (May, Aug. or Nov., 2017) 2016-17 2017-18 2018-19 Written document consisting of bond timeline, created and approved by the SB.
+Completed in 16-17

 5-1B: Create focus groups to examine the district needs and community desire regarding future new school construction (Committee referenced in Community Relations section will assist).
+2016-17 2017-18 2018-19 Final report presented from hired Facilitator (BG).
+Community Focus groups summary report to the school board, June, 2017.
+Completed in 16-17

-Board, Monte, Community & Public Relations Committee & Facilitator February 2017 Final report presented from hired Facilitator.
-5-1C: Make data-driven decisions, including staff input, regarding layout, design, etc. of new construction projects.
-Admin & Facilitator February 2017 Report detailing staff needs in new district construction.
+5-1C Make data-driven decisions, including staff input, regarding layout, design, etc. of new construction projects.
+2016-17 2017-18 2018-19 Report detailing staff needs in new district construction.
+Completed in 16-17

 5-1D: Expand outreach to the wider community to create partnerships that may be mutually beneficial by allowing sharing of facilities and resources.
-Assign a Board Member???
-February 2017 Contact made with Cities, County, and Recreation & Library leaders to determine if there is shared interest in collaboration (Also determined by focus groups).
-5-1E: Develop a plan outlining how the district will increase space and improve infrastructure within our current elementary facilities to meet our needs over the next 3-5 year period.
-Monte, Admin TBD depending on bond election result Written document outlining facilities over next 3-5 years.
+2016-17 2017-18 2018-19 Contact made with Cities, County, and Recreation & Library leaders to determine if there is shared interest in collaboration (Also determined by focus groups).

+!
+5-1E: 1E: Develop a plan outlining how the district will increase space and improve infrastructure within our current elementary facilities to meet our needs over the next 3-5 year period. et our needs over 2016-17 2017-18 2018-19 Written document outlining facilities over next 3-5 years.
+Written document outlining facilities over next 3-5 years.